 What is Citizens Police Academy?

-The Citizens Police Academy is an approximately 45-hour block of instruction intended to give the public a working knowledge of the Pflugerville Police Department policies and operational practices
+The Citizens Police Academy is a 34-hour course of instruction to give the public a working knowledge of the Pflugerville Police Department policies and operational practices.
+The program consists mainly of two-hour classes from 7-9 p.m. on Thursdays.
+The comprehensive course will cover a different area of police work each week led by certified police officers, supervisors, and civilian personnel.

 Who may attend?